KauanAg-devs/gmailandLinkedin-bot/README.md

 • Your password `password`

-• A person on LinkedIn in whose connections You are interested `search_query`, in that case change `custom_query` to `""`
+• People on LinkedIn in whose connections You are interested, see `search_query_array`, in that case change `custom_query_array` to `[]` right after the appropriate `for` cycle

-Make sure that the target person allowed to browse their contacts.
+Make sure that the target people allowed to browse their contacts.
 One can disable that in the profile settings.
-You have to find a person who allowed his / her contacts to be browsed.
+You have to find people who allowed his / her contacts to be browsed.
 The link to the list of the person's connections must be clickable on their profile.

-• You can now enter Your own custom search query `custom_query`, just copy&#8209;paste from LinkedIn search URL (the&nbsp;complete `https:// blablabla` when you are at the LinkedIn search window)
+• Search by multiple locations and multiple occupations, see the arrays `us_locations`, `uk_locations`, and `linkedin_occupations` and the appropriate `for` cycle just below them.
+You still might need to copy&#8209;n&#8209;paste the exact search URL from the actual search page to add other parameters than location and occupation.
+Currently only one optional parameter is added: `new connection is your 2-nd connection`.

 • Your custom messages set (without greating, the greating is included in the code!).
 Include as many different messages as reasonably possible to minimize LinkedIn automation detection: